Demographics of the United Kingdom: England before the Union

+Scotland before the Union

 In Scotland, population growth was not to the same extent as it was in England, which resulted in being significantly lower in the late 17th and early 18th centuries, which is often ascribed to similar factors halting it such as a high mortality rate, especially for infants, and later marriage and childbearing patterns.
 Ireland before the 19th century consistently had rapid population growth, which has been ascribed to higher fertility rates and earlier age of marriage than in England.
 The Plantation of Ulster in the 17th century also affected the population of Scotland, with an estimated 100,000 Scots migrating to Ulster.
 The Jacobite rebellion in 1745 also caused significant emigration.
 The estimated population total of Scotland in 1691 was 1.23 million.

+History

+First census and the demographic transition, 1800–2000

 The impetus to collect population data was reinforced due to food supply concerns and war against France in the late 18th century and the beginning of the early 19th century.
 In 1800, the Census Act was passed, authorising the first modern census in British history to be conducted.